 Just as the ladies of “Big Little Lies,” raved about their hometown in the show, people all over the world are falling head-over-heels for the show’s big star – the gorgeous scenery of Monterey County!
-The epic backdrops and awe-inspiring picture perfect coastline probably have you day-dreaming about a California getaway this winter.
-Well, now is the perfect time to plan your “Big Little Lies” road trip for 2018 and follow in the footsteps of the A-listers.
+The epic backdrops and awe-inspiring picture perfect coastline probably have you day-dreaming about a California getaway.
+Well, now is the perfect time to plan your “Big Little Lies” road trip and follow in the footsteps of the A-listers.

-Below is a list of shot locations and must stops for your “Big Little Lies” road trip, just in time before Season 2 begins filming!
-Click here to view the interactive UTrip itinerary highligiting movie hot spots.
+Below is a list of shot locations and must stops for your “Big Little Lies” road trip, just in time for Season 2!

 Old Fisherman's Wharf